REVISED: JUNE 7, 2018

 Uses of Personal Information

-- The personal information that SEIU 2015 collects on the Website helps us, state and local affiliates and SEIU-related organizations to efficiently and effectively represent our members, to pursue our advocacy agenda, and to provide valuable member benefits.
+- The personal information that SEIU 2015 collects on the Website helps us effectively represent our members, to pursue our advocacy agenda, and to provide valuable member benefits.

 - We will use your email address to communicate with you about SEIU 2015’s activities and offerings, unless you opt-out from receiving such messages.
 We will also use your email address for administrative purposes, such as notifying you of major Website changes, sending messages related to actions you have taken on the site or for customer service purposes.
 Although we hope you’ll find these communications informative and useful, if you don’t, you can always unsubscribe by following the simple instructions included in each email.